vaskivskyiI/NTMpy/README.md

 ------------------------------------------------------------------------------------------------------------------

 # How to contribute
-New features for NTMpy are currently under development, but with a very slow pace.
-A graphic interface is under development using [eel](https://github.com/python-eel/Eel).</br>
+<p align="justify"> New features for NTMpy are currently under development, but with a very slow pace.
-If there is any important feature you think is missing and it is important for the experiments, you can open an issue on this repository.</br>
+If there is any important feature you think is missing and it is important for the experiments, you can open an issue on this repository or directly contact the author.
-If you want to contribute to the code development, you can either clone this directory or contact the author [Valentino Scalera](mailto:valentino.scalera@uniparthenope.it).</br>
+If you want to contribute to the code development, you can either clone this directory or contact the author <a href="mailto:valentino.scalera@uniparthenope.it">Valentino Scalera</a>.</br>
-Any collaboration would be very appreciated
+Any collaboration would be very appreciated.</p>

 ------------------------------------------------------------------------------------------------------------------